abhiab00007/assignment2/README.md

     rounded profit margin = ROUND(DIVIDE(Orders[Profit],Orders[Sales],0),2)
 ## 3. New measure

-- A new measure "total discount" is created to the "updated orders table" to calculate the sum of products of sales with its corresponding discount percentge. the function "**sumx**" is used here.
+- A new measure "total discount" is created to the "updated orders table" to calculate the sum of products of sales with its corresponding discount percentage. the function "**sumx**" is used here.

 the DAX expression is: